 Does my pet have to receive the green tattoo?
 Yes, it is mandatory.

 Should I be worried that my dog/cat is licking his/her incision, and what should I do to keep them from doing this?
 Yes, please make your pet wear an e-collar to prevent them from licking until properly healed.
 We sell E-Collars for $6 at the time of surgery.

 My dog/cat had surgery last week, and now their incision is open.
 What should I do?
-Please call the clinic to set up a phone consultation or you may go to a regular veterinarian to be checked.
+Please call the clinic to set up a recheck appointment or you may go to a regular veterinarian to be checked.
 Please make sure your pet is following all post operative instructions.

 Will spay/neuter help to prevent certain cancers?
 Yes, any reproductive or hormone driven cancers.

 Will spaying/neutering my pet change their personality or behavior?
 No, only hormone driven behavior.

 Do you use real veterinarians?
 Yes, we use licensed veterinarians who have been specially trained in spay and neuter efficiency.

 Do you perform tubal ligations or vasectomies?
 No, we only perform ovariohysterectomies and castrations which include removing all reproductive organs.